-Schooling for youth in this class (and not another hunter class) will take place on Thursday.
+Schooling for youth in this class (and not another hunter class) will take place on Thursday in East Arena.
 Schooling will NOT be allowed on Friday for exhibitors in the class.
 There will be warm up fences but no other schooling other than the time outlined above.